 When police walked in, they immediately smelled marijuana and noticed pot, a grinder and scales sitting on a table in the open.
 Police cleared the residence and spoke with two of the victims, saying they were asleep when they heard a loud banging and commotion in the living room.
 Then, a suspect opened their bedroom door with his finger over his mouth and took one of the victim’s cell phones.

 “Chill out,” the suspect said several times, while wearing a black beanie mask over his lower face and black pants with white lettering.
 The phone was recovered and taken into evidence for fingerprint processing.

-Police located Wood, who was behaving suspiciously for someone who was a victim of crime.
-Wood also had a busted lip from being attacked by the robbers, whom he said had smashed him in the face with a pistol.
+Police located the man, who was behaving suspiciously for someone who was a victim of crime.
+The man also had a busted lip from being attacked by the robbers, whom he said had smashed him in the face with a pistol.
 He said two men had come in, one with a gun, and robbed him.
 The men were masked with dark clothing, he said.

 He completed a search form, for some reason, giving police authorization to enter his bedroom and discover what he himself said was “a pound of marijuana.”
 Police found several mason jars of marijuana inside of a back pack wrapped in a trash bag.
 Hallucinogenic mushrooms were found in a peanut container, too.
 At least five large Ziploc bags of mushrooms were found, additionally.